What Is SHLD? Global X Defense Tech ETF

 +

-Yes, SHLD pays a small dividend, with a yield of roughly 0.8% as of early 2026.
-Income is modest because many of its holdings are growth-oriented defense technology companies that reinvest earnings rather than distribute large dividends.
+SHLD pays a small distribution, typically semiannual, with a trailing yield near half a percent.
+Yield is not the point of the fund, since most of its holdings are growth-oriented defense and technology companies that reinvest rather than pay large dividends.

 Is SHLD a good investment?